Charlie Fellows (gymnast)

 Charlie Fellows (born 1 January 1997) is a British artistic gymnast.
 She was a reserve gymnast for the 2014 World Artistic Gymnastics Championships in Nanning, China, and the 2015 World Artistic Gymnastics Championships in Glasgow, Scotland.

-Since her retirement Charlie moved from her home town and is currently living in Leeds and is now a coach at the Leeds Rebound Gymnastic Club.
+Since her retirement, Charlie moved from her home town and is currently living in Leeds and is now a coach at the Leeds Rebound Gymnastic Club.

-Fellows doesn’t work for Leeds rebound but works elsewhere out of the gymnastics lifestyle but does have residency in Leeds still.

 Junior career

 2011

 In July Fellows competed at the British Junior Championships.
 She placed 4th in the all-around competition scoring 52.350, she scored 13.300 on the vault, 13.150 on the uneven bars, 12.750 on the balance beam and 13.150 on the floor exercise.

 In the event finals she placed 8th on the uneven bars with a score of 11.150, 7th on the balance beam with a score of 11.600 and 7th on the floor exercise with a final score of 13.250.

 In September Fellows competed for England at the 2011 Commonwealth Youth Games in the Isle of Man.
 She was part of the gold medal winning team with a total 159.750.
 Fellows also won the gold medal in the uneven bars final with a score of 13.250 and a bronze medal on the balance beam with a final score 12.750.